colefuerth/BFG-Research/README.md

 # BFG Research

+## HIL Branch Configuration

+### Overview

+This branch is specifically set up for Pradeep Kumar's HIL Temperature Project.

+This project uses the following devices:

+    INA260
+    LC709203F
+    MAX31855

+This configuration does **NOT** use the TCA9548A multiplexer.
+There are no address conflicts between the devices, and the TCA9548A is not necessary.
+That said, both I2C devices (INA260 and LC709203F) will be connected to the same I2C bus in parallel.

+### Running the Program

+Once `arduino.ino` has been programmed to the Arduino, connect over USB.
+In `src/Devices.py`, on Line 8, set the serial port to whichever port the Arduino is on.

+Request frequency is set using the Hz variable set at the top of `src/main.py`.

+Run `src/main.py` with python3, and the program will run, collecting data from the devices.

+Collected data, as well as a log, is stored in `data/`, in .csv and .txt files.

 ## Summary

 This repository is for development of data collection programs for a Raspberry Pi Zero, testing and comparing different Battery Fuel Gauges.